OleksiiHayvoronskyi/breast_cancer_FFNN/README.md

 # **Breast Cancer Wisconsin (benign or malignant) with Feed Forward Neural Network**

 ## Overview
-This repository contains code and documentation for diagnosing
-<br>breast cancer as benign or malignant using a Feed Forward Neural Network (FFNN).
+This repository contains code and documentation for diagnosing breast cancer as benign or malignant using a Feed Forward Neural Network (FFNN).

 ## Dataset
 The dataset has 1 CSV file named 'data.csv'.